MacTynow/MacTynow.github.io/content/about.md

 date = 2024-01-31T10:19:26+08:00
 draft = false
 +++
-Boasting over a decade of expertise, I am a seasoned professional in both infrastructure engineering and backend development.
-I specialize in crafting and deploying software across cloud environments, with proficiency in AWS, Azure, and GCP.
+I have over a decade of experience in infrastructure engineering and backend development, working with cloud platforms like AWS, Azure, and GCP.
+My expertise includes deploying and managing software in cloud environments, with a strong focus on containerization, Kubernetes, and serverless technologies like AWS Lambda.

-My technical journey encompasses in-depth knowledge of containerization and Kubernetes, along with mastery of Functions as a Service (FaaS) systems like AWS Lambda.
-I prioritize automation as a catalyst for operational efficiency, with a keen focus on implementing comprehensive Continuous Integration/Continuous Deployment (CI/CD) pipelines.

-Beyond infrastructure, I am eager to contribute my skills as a backend engineer.
-My passion for backend development stems from a commitment to creating robust, scalable solutions that power seamless user experiences.
-Whether orchestrating cloud resources or architecting backend systems, I bring a holistic approach to technology challenges.

-Thriving in the dynamic intersection of infrastructure and backend engineering, I stay at the forefront of industry trends to deliver innovative solutions.
-Let's collaborate to optimize your infrastructure, drive operational efficiency, and elevate your backend capabilities.
+Automation is a key part of my approach, helping improve efficiency through well-designed CI/CD pipelines.
+In addition to infrastructure, I enjoy backend development and building scalable, reliable systems that enhance user experiences, and reduce costs.

+I stay up to date with industry trends and enjoy tackling challenges at the intersection of infrastructure and backend engineering.
+Obviously, I am also keeping an eye in the AI and ML space, and I use some of these tools to help with my work.

+Outside of work, physical fitness is important for me: I'm a purple belt Jiu-Jitsu practioner, but I also enjoy bouldering and running.
+I love spending time outdoors, away from cities, especially high up in the mountains.

+I also enjoy learning new languages and am currently embarked in a journey to become fluent in Mandarin Chinese.